 Book Review: The Ridge Plan

-The Ridge Plan is a gripping and deeply human look at what happens when society’s fragile systems fail—and ordinary neighbors must become a community to survive.
-Set in the misty foothills of the Pacific Northwest, this novel combines the realism of modern prepping with the emotional weight of loyalty, sacrifice, and leadership under pressure.
+The Ridge Plan offers a captivating and profoundly human exploration of the consequences when society's delicate structures break down—forcing ordinary neighbors to unite as a community for survival.
+Set against the backdrop of the mist-shrouded foothills of the Pacific Northwest, this novel marries the realism of contemporary preparedness with the emotional gravitas of loyalty, sacrifice, and leadership in moments of crisis.

-Fagan’s writing is cinematic and grounded, weaving technical accuracy with genuine heart.
-Every character—from the calm precision of Claire Rylan to young Caleb’s drone reconnaissance—feels authentic and indispensable.
-The story captures both the tactical and moral challenges of building resilience in a collapsing world.
+Fagan's writing is both cinematic and grounded, seamlessly blending technical precision with heartfelt emotion.
+Each character—from the steady and measured Claire Rylan to young Caleb's aerial drone missions—feels genuine and essential.
+The narrative delves into the tactical and ethical dilemmas of cultivating resilience in a deteriorating world.

-Fans of A. American’s Going Home and William R. Forstchen’s One Second After will find The Ridge Plan equally compelling—a timely and unforgettable novel about courage, preparation, and what it truly means to stand together when the lights go out.
+Readers who enjoyed A. American’s Going Home and William R. Forstchen’s One Second After will find The Ridge Plan equally mesmerizing—a timely and unforgettable tale about bravery, readiness, and the true essence of standing together when the lights go dark.

 About the Author